the-turing-way/the-turing-way/book/website/collaboration/leadership/leadership-features.md

 ## Leadership is Granted by Others

-Outstanding leadership is often sought and studied because teams, organizations, and people work at their highest potential, building extraordinary results when following good leaders.
+Outstanding leadership is often sought and studied because teams, organisations, and people work at their highest potential, building extraordinary results when following good leaders.
 Yet, one main characteristic of leadership is that it is granted by others who decide to follow someone as a leader in a specific setting.
 This means that even leaders with formal authority need to build trust and psychological safety within their team to earn leadership.
 It also means that the ideal environment and culture is promoted for different members to take on roles that align with their skills and interest and be granted open leadership roles by the formal leaders or the other members of the team.